ZachEngstrom/pihole/README.md

 1. Copy this file to the root of your Raspberry Pi or server: [pihole.sh](./pihole.sh)

-### Set These Scripts to Run Automatically Using Cron
+### Automatically Update and Send Emails Using Cron

 1. Run `sudo crontab -e` in your terminal
 1. Add the following code to the end of the file:<br><pre>55 1 * * 6 python pihole\_email\_before\_restart.py